 - Most cheese is lactose-free!
-See article of lactose and cheese.
-Toss feta or haloumi through salads, add sliced cheddar to sandwiches/wraps or crackers.
+See the article on lactose and cheese.
+Toss feta or halloumi through salads, add sliced cheddar to sandwiches/wraps or crackers.

 - Buy a large tub of lactose-free yoghurt, and portion into small containers.
 This usually ends up cheaper than buying the individual multi-packs.
-You can purchase a 850g tub Black Swan lactose-free yoghurt for $6.
-This equates to aprox $0.85 per 120g serve, as opposed to $1.30-$2.00 per serve in the multi-pack lactose-free yoghurts.
+You can purchase an 850g tub Black Swan lactose-free yoghurt for $6.
+This equates to approx $0.85 per 120g serve, as opposed to $1.30-$2.00 per serving in the multi-pack lactose-free yoghurts.

-- As well as being a good protein source, 4 tablespoons of low fat cottage cheese will provide aprox 1/3 of a serve of calcium.
+- As well as being a good protein source, 4 tablespoons of low-fat cottage cheese will provide approx 1/3 of a serve of calcium.
 You can purchase 500g tubs for as little as $2.90.

 Planning ahead is a great way to save money!